ec-k/HumanLandmarks/README.md

 ## How to Build

 Execute `build_proto.ps1` from PowerShell.
-This will generate and place built files for C# and Python in the `Runtime` directory.
+This will generate and place built files for C# in the `Runtime` directory.

 ## Operating Environment